Passwordless Access for Amazon EKS

 AWS AssumeRole includes a set of temporary credentials that grant access to AWS resources that you might not have access to otherwise.
 These temporary credentials consist of an access key ID, a secret access key, and a session token.
 These short-lived secrets are stored in the Docker repository.

 When you configure passwordless access with AWS AssumeRole, you enable the download and upload of artifacts from a Docker repository without the need to create and rotate secrets, or store these secrets in the Docker repository.
 Using this process improves Docker repository security by using non-refreshable short-lived tokens to pull and push docker images, without exposing any admin master keys for rotation.
-The system does not send your secret access key at any time and instead uses AWS SigV4A capabilities.
-No AWS secrets are sent outside of the EKS system.

 You must provision permissions in the EKS cluster before you proceed with the configuration.